jerome-t/netmiko-scp-multi-thread-upload/README.md

 Update the **hosts.csv** file with the list of your network hosts and vendor type.

-Vendor types are: cisco_ios, arista_eos, juniper_junos, cisco_nxos
+Vendor types are: cisco_ios (valid for IOS/IOS-XE/IOS-XR), cisco_nxos, arista_eos, juniper_junos

 Example of hosts.csv:

 	host01.example.com,cisco_ios
 	host02.example.com,cisco_nxos
+	host03.example.com,arista_eos
+	host04.example.com,juniper_junos

-The file system used for each OS type is the one defined by default in Netmiko.
-Please refer to the Netmiko documentation here: https://pynet.twb-tech.com/blog/automation/netmiko-scp.html
+The file system used for each device type is the one defined by default in Netmiko:

+	Cisco IOS/IOS-XE/IOS-XR        Auto detects the file-system
+	Cisco NX-OS                    bootflash:
+	Arista EOS                     /mnt/flash
+	Juniper Junos                  /var/tmp

+Please refer to the Netmiko documentation here for more information: https://pynet.twb-tech.com/blog/automation/netmiko-scp.html

 ## Usage